gxenos/pe-static-analysis-cmd/README.md

 # Triage - Static PE Analysis CLI

-A command-line utility for static analysis of PE (Portable Executable) files.
+A command-line utility for static analysis of PE (Portable Executable) files or AI IDEs and agents

 ## Installation